-Goal 3: DIP - Plano ISD will increase student learning in Science as evidenced by an increase in the percentage of students performing at the Meets grade level standard on STAAR/EOC Science from 2019 to 2021.
+Goal 3: DIP - Plano ISD will increase student learning in Science as evidenced by an increase in the percentage of students performing at the Meets grade level standard on STAAR/EOC Science from 2019 to 2022.

-Performance Objective 1: The percent of Wyatt students that score Meets grade level or above on STAAR Science 5 will increase from 84% in 2019 to 86% by June 2021.
-The SPED student group performance will increase from 58% in 2019 to 60% in 2021.
-The Economically Disadvantaged student group performance will increase from 71% in 2019 to 75% in 2021.
+Performance Objective 1: The percent of Wyatt students that score Meets grade level or above on STAAR Science 5 will increase to 87% by June 2022.
+The Economically Disadvantaged student group performance will increase to 78% in 2022.
+The ELL student group performance will increase to 89% in 2022.